1911 Revolution: Dihua and Yili Uprising

-Uprisings in territories

-Tibetan secession
+Territorial uprisings

+Tibet

 In 1905, the Qing sent Zhao Erfeng to Tibet to retaliate against rebellions.
 By 1908, Zhao was appointed imperial resident in Lhasa.
 Zhao was beheaded in December 1911 by pro-Republican forces.
-The bulk of the area historically known as Kham was now claimed to be the Xikang Administrative District, created by the Republican revolutionaries.
+The bulk of the area historically known as Kham was now claimed to be the Xikang Administrative District, created by the republican revolutionaries.

 By the end of 1912, the last Qing troops were forced out of Tibet through India.
 Thubten Gyatso, the 13th Dalai Lama, returned to Tibet in January 1913 from Sikkim, where he had been residing.
-When the new ROC government apologized for the actions of the Qing and offered to restore the Dalai Lama to his former position, he replied he was not interested in Chinese ranks, that Tibet had never been subordinated to China, that Tibet was an independent country, and that he was assuming the spiritual and political leadership of Tibet.
-Because of this, many have read this reply as a formal declaration of independence.
-The Chinese side ignored the response, and Tibet had thirty years free of interference from China until 1951 and now Tibet is still ruled by China.
+When the new Chinese government apologized for the actions of the Qing and offered to restore the Dalai Lama to his former position, he replied he was not interested in Chinese ranks, Tibet had never been subordinated to China, Tibet was an independent country, and he was assuming the spiritual and political leadership of Tibet.
+That has many read the reply as a formal declaration of independence.
+The Chinese side ignored the response, and Tibet had thirty years free of interference from China until 1951.
+Tibet is still ruled by China.

-Outer Mongolian secession
+Outer Mongolia

-At the end of 1911, Outer Mongolians took action with an armed revolt against Qing authorities but were unsuccessful.
-The independence movement that took place was not limited to just Outer Mongolia but was a pan-Mongolian phenomenon.
+At the end of 1911, Outer Mongolian took action with an armed revolt against Qing authorities but was unsuccessful.
+The independence movement that took place was not limited to Outer Mongolia but was a pan-Mongolian phenomenon.
 On 29 December 1911, Bogd Khan became the ruler of the Bogd Khanate.
 Inner Mongolia became a contested terrain between the Bogd Khanate and China.

 In general, Russia supported the independence of Outer Mongolia (including Tannu Uriankhai) during the time of the 1911 Revolution.

 Tibet and Outer Mongolia then recognized each other in a treaty.
-In 1919, the Republic of China regained Outer Mongolia but then lost it again in 1921.
-The People's Republic of China, a member of the United Nations, has officially recognized the independence of Outer Mongolia since 1949.
-However, the Republic of China based on the island of Taiwan has not yet officially recognized the independence of Outer Mongolia from China, but its government has opened a cultural representative office and economy as an alternative to the official embassy in Ulaanbaatar since 2002.
+In 1919, the Republic of China regained Outer Mongolia but lost it again in 1921.
+China, a member of the United Nations, has officially recognized the independence of Outer Mongolia since 1949.
+Taiwan opened a cultural representative office and economy as part of its recognition of Mongolia in 2002.